SenseNet/sncom-resources/_docs/adsync.md

 By setting up Active Directory synchronization users gain the following advantages:

-- When using both sensenet ECM and Active Directory server in an enterprise environment, user profiles need not to be maintained in both directories.
+- When using both sensenet and Active Directory server in an enterprise environment, user profiles need not to be maintained in both directories.
 - Installing a new sensenet portal with Forms authentication into an environment with already existing AD server containing many users is easily done by using AD sync and activating *Forms authentication from AD*.

 ### Basic concepts and features